We install and repair satellite dishes for Sky, Sky Q, & Freesat.

 Sky receivers do not need to be retuned, it is only the free to air receivers that have to be retuned from time to time, the main reason we have found for retuning is either over heating, not enough air is getting to the receiver and it gets too hot and shuts down or you are one of those people that turn things off at the mains plug when it not used, please do not do this, it will not save you any money on your electricity bill, in fact it will cost you money, as these satellite receivers are designed to use standby a sudden bursts of 230V will eventually do damage to the satellite receivers power supply and you will then need to buy a new one.

-Yes we will come out to you to fit your new satellite receiver providing it is for Sky, Freesat, Hotbird or Astra, or you have decided that paying for Sky was just too expensive and now want to watch Freesat instead.
+Yes we will come out to you to fit your new satellite receiver providing it is for Sky or Freesat if you have decided that paying for Sky was just too expensive and now want to watch Freesat instead.

 As mentioned above satellites rarely go faulty, but should the issue arise just give us a call and we will take a look at it for you.
 Communal satellite systems on the other hand will need time to go through to find the fault, which we charge by the hour to do so and then we can tell you what is faulty, maybe a reason why it happened, so it doesn't happen again, and how much it will be to replace.

 Thanet Aerials are authorised suppliers & installers for both Freesat & Humax.

 Margate - Ramsgate - Cliftonville - Westgate - Broadstairs - Manston - Birchington - Acol - Cliffsend - Minster - Monkton - St Nicholas - Dover - Folkstone - Canterbury.